Vidminas/migrate-learn-drupal/README.md

 ### Using the Learn API

+!
+DO NOT USE !
+At the moment this is not updated to integrate with the Drupal uploader.
+I may update this in the future, if needed.

 1. In the `.env` file, replace the `LEARN_BASE_URL` value with the link to your Blackboard Learn instance
 1. Create Blackboard Developer account at <https://developer.blackboard.com/>
 1. Create a new Blackboard API application and copy the application key (that's the client ID) and secret (that's the client secret) into the `.env` file